TablePlus/TablePlus/README.md

 # TablePlus
 Report bug and request new features.
-MySQL and Oracle is under development.
+MySQL and Oracle are under development.

 Thank for using TablePlus,